 You know that the more tables you turn per hour, the more money you make.
 So why not provide your staff with the tools they need to increase the speed and efficiency of service?

-For example, a mobile point of sale (POS) device gives servers the ability to send orders directly from the POS to the kitchen.
+For example, a mobile Point of Sale (POS) device gives servers the ability to send orders directly from the POS to the kitchen.
 This way, they don’t have to race to and from a stationary terminal bottlenecked by other servers.

-7. Partner with popular delivery services
+9. Partner with popular delivery services

+In today’s app-driven environment, convenience is king.
+Consider teaming up with popular delivery services in your area, like DoorDash, Seamless, GrubHub, or Uber Eats.
+Partnering with delivery services is a great strategy to increase sales in a restaurant.
 This can help streamline your ordering process, attract new customers, and satisfy your existing customers all from the comfort of their smartphones.

-8. Embrace the power of upselling
+10. Embrace the power of upselling

 Train your servers to be better salespeople by mastering the art of upselling.
 “Bottled water or Perrier?”
 “Would you like to add chicken to your Caesar salad?”

-10. Try new marketing strategies
+11. Try new marketing strategies

 Sure, email marketing is a tried and true way to reach potential customers.
 But why not give text marketing a try?
 With the high open rates of text messages, it only makes sense.

 Create an offer to get customers to subscribe, like “Get Free Dessert,” then start sending weekly specials to your growing list of subscribers.
-Your customers will look forward to receiving these deals, and you can look forward to the revenue from repeat visits.
+Your customers will look forward to receiving these deals, and you can look forward to the increased restaurant revenue from repeat visits.

-11. Consider private dining
+12. Consider private dining

-12. Create a restaurant newsletter
+13. Create a restaurant newsletter

-13. Host pop-up experiences
+14. Host pop-up experiences

 It’s official: pop-up bars and restaurants are trending.
 Whether they’re promoting a new television series or highlighting a touring chef, these limited-time experiences have proven to be a bonafide crowd draw.